The Lighthouse Project

 »Four Panasonic beamers with a total of 80,000 ANSI lumens in the interior – I have never experienced that before!« (Emanuele Musca, architectural mapping)

 The performance in the cathedral presents us with enormous technical challenges.
 To master them, we hire the best and most experienced technicians, who we infect with our enthusiasm for “PHARUS” and who are fully committed to our project.
 After an initial test run, however, it becomes apparent that their concept with three high-performance beamers for a projection on the 720 square meter, heavily darkened concrete wall did not work.
-We need more light, and we know how to do it: with stacking.
-Four laser projectors, each equipped with an output of 20,000 ANSI lumens, are stacked in pairs on top of each other in order to squeeze out even the last bit of light.
-They let the colors shine with an enormous brilliance on the sanctuary wall and make the black appear even deeper.
+We develop a solution that generates a maximum amount of light by beamer stacking.
+Four laser projectors, each equipped with an output of 20,000 ANSI lumens, bundle their light in pairs on top of each other in order to squeeze out even the last bit of light.
+They let the colors shine with an enormous brilliance on the rough concrete and make the black appear even deeper.
 This is exactly what we had in mind!
 Now the detailed mapping work begins.
-With the help of a special software, the Area Composing is mapped precisely into the folded wall – down to the last of the acute angles.
-When the bright images are faded in, the wall seems to float in space.
+With the help of a software (Stage Designer), the Area Composing is mapped precisely into the folded wall – down to the last of the acute angles.
+When the bright images are faded in, the sanctuary wall seems to float in space..